ringwormGO-organization/Termi/README.md

 - json-c library (non-vcpkg version)
   - Install with `apt-get install libjson-c-dev` if not already installed on GNU/Linux machine, Debain based.
   - Install with `pacman -S json-c` if not already installed on GNU/Linux machine, Arch based.
-- zmq library (non-vcpkg version)
-  - Install with `apt-get install libzmq3-dev` if not already installed on GNU/Linux machine, Debain based.
-  - Install with `pacman -S zmq` if not already installed on GNU/Linux machine, Arch based.

 - OpenGL - for OpenGL project part
   - ### Windows